jeanfrancoislarente/sitecore-demo-blog/_posts/jss-order-cloud-integration.md

 npm install ordercloud-javascript-sdk --save
 ```

-Also, I will be using Redux in this example, so you'll need to install:
+Also, the sample OrderCloud components use Redux, so you'll need to install:

 ```bash
 npm install @reduxjs/toolkit